 Not only will this increase the total amount of plays you get over all your tracks, it will also help you grow your audience and gain super fans.

 Here’s what writer Jeff Goins says about this principle:

 Set a goal to finish and release one track every two weeks, or one track every month.
+Upload it to Soundcloud.
+Get feedback.
 Just make it consistent.
 Stick to it.

 Tip 2: Have a plan for your release

 I’d finish a song after hours of focused work.
 It’s not easy finishing a song.